How to Make Sauerkraut

-in Gluten-Free, Recipes, Salads, Side Dishes
+in Gluten-Free, Recipes, Salads, Side Dishes, Vegan, Vegetarian

 Before modern day canning techniques became a ritual in home kitchens in bygone days, most of our American ancestors utilized the process of lacto-fermentation.
 They had large crocks of sauerkraut, lacto-fermented cucumber pickles and other delights such as beets, onions or green beans stored in the root cellar, waiting to be enjoyed throughout the winter months.